SystemsApproach/tcpcc/design.rst

    <https://cseweb.ucsd.edu/~vahdat/papers/b4-sigcomm13.pdf>`__.
    ACM SIGCOMM, August 2013.

-Centralized control has also been used effectively in data centers, which are an interesting environment for congestion control.
-First, they have very low RTTs (for traffic between servers in the data center, if not for flows heading in or out of the data center).
-Second, in many cases a data center can be treated as a greenfield, raising the possibility to try new approaches that don't coexist fairly with incumbent algorithms.
-Fastpass, developed in collaboration between MIT and Facebook researchers, is a good example of such a centralized approach.
+Centralized control has also been used effectively in datacenters, which are an interesting environment for congestion control.
+First, they have very low RTTs (for traffic between servers in the datacenter, if not for flows heading in or out of the datacenter).
+Second, in many cases a datacenter can be treated as a greenfield, raising the possibility to try new approaches that don't have to coexist fairly with incumbent algorithms.
+Fastpass, developed in a collaboration between MIT and Facebook researchers, is a good example of such a centralized approach.